cabforum/forum/SMCWG-charter.md

 ##### 3.2.1.
 Eligibility to Participate

-The SMCWG SHALL consist of two classes of voting members, Certificate Issuers and Certificate Consumers meeting the eligibility criteria below.
+The SMCWG SHALL consist of two classes of Voting Members, Certificate Issuers and Certificate Consumers meeting the eligibility criteria below.

 1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have